 - Are all message features available in the 1st Flight app?

 - Unfortunately we don't currently support Message Center or Location History.
-All the other notification features included to your plan are available through both the Message workflow and API.
+All the other notification features included to your plan are available through both the Message composer and API.

 - Can anybody else send messages to my installation of the 1st Flight app?